National Award for Enduring Architecture: Distribution and location of awards

 The average age of recognition of 23 projects awarded (2003—2025) is 40 years since completion of construction or opening.

-Projects located in New South Wales have dominated the Award, with ten of the 23 awarded projects located there, five in Victoria, two each in Canberra (Australian Capital Territory), Northern Territory and Queensland, and one each in Tasmania and Western Australian.
+Projects located in New South Wales have dominated the Award, with nine of the 23 awarded projects located there, five in Victoria, two in Canberra (Australian Capital Territory), Western Australia, Northern Territory and Queensland, and one in Tasmania.
 No projects from South Australia have been nationally recognised.